FireMines/School-Database-project/README.md

     "planID":"1"
     }

-Note: If the get request is not followed with a specific planID it will show a summary of all plans in the database, however when searching for a specific plan it will git the productionPlan references to that plan as well.
+Note: If the get request is not followed with a specific planID it will show a summary of all plans in the database, however when searching for a specific plan it will give the productionPlan references to that plan as well.

 Method: POST